Summary

 Other

-Employee social security contributions are tax deductible in Switzerland.
+Employee social security contributions are tax deductible in Switzerland, as are some contributions to third pillar private pensions.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.